vaquarkhan/microservices-recipes-a-free-gitbook/index.md

 ### 🔰 For Beginners
 1. [Start with Chapter 1](chapters/01-introduction-to-microservices.md)
 2. [Read the Preface](PREFACE.md)
-3. Progress through Parts I → II → III
+3. Progress through Parts I → IX

 ### ⚡ For Experienced Practitioners
 1. Review the Table of Contents below